antonbashir/dart/docs/process/breaking-changes.md

 ### Step 3: Execution

-If approved, the breaking change is allowed to be made after ensuring the `google3` and `flutter` repositories ("downstream") are not broken.
+If approved, the change may be made.

-The person making the change is expected to:

-* Use code search to find obvious downstream breakages.

-* Run presubmits provided by downstream teams to detect breakage.
-  * `google3`: Follow the instructions at go/dart-breaking-change.
-  * `flutter`: Add `flutter-` presubmits to your change to detect breakages.

-* Fix the broken downstream code or attach a hotfix to the change.

-After breakages are fixed, the approved change may be landed.

-To land the change despite remaining breakages, request explicit approval for these breakages in the breaking change issue.
-After these approvals are granted, the change may be landed.

-### Step 4: Finalization

-After the breaking change has been made, the person who made the change must:
+After the breaking change had been made, the person who made the change must:

 * Resolve the breaking change issue and make a note that the change has landed